rsms/move/README.md

   - Functions can be called using the `foo {key: value}` syntax, passing arguments by name.
 This greatly increases code readability.

-  - Functions can be called using the `foo arg` syntax, passing a single argument.
-Passing a single argument is a common use-case (e.g. `print foo`) and works nicely together with chaining to produce flow control-style functions like for instance the built-in `repeat` function.
+  - Functions can be called using the `foo value` syntax, passing a single argument.
+Passing a single argument is a common use-case (e.g. `print value`) and works nicely together with chaining to produce flow control-style functions like for instance the built-in `repeat` function.

   - When defining functions, any argument can be given a default value using wither `:` or `=`.
 E.g. `foo = ^(bar, baz: 4, names=[], age) {...`.